shangar21/shangar21/README.md

 - Bash Shell/ Windows CMD

 ## Hobbies
-- Learning programming concepts such as machine learning, algorithms, webscraping and more
+- Learning programming concepts
+- boxing
 - walking and playing with my dogs
 - anime and manga
 - listening to podcasts and music